BakelLab/minerva-queue-lsf/README.txt

    the TMPSHMDIR environment variable and it will be cleared automatically upon completion of the job, ensuring that no files are left behind.

+4. Optionally, you can copy the content of the 'www' folder to your minerva web folder (~/www).
+This will allow you to check job/cpu/node status through a web browser on your computer/phone/tablet.
+You will need to set the correct path to your minerva-queue repository bin folder in the 'config.php' file.

 Be sure to periodically run 'git pull' in the minerva-queue directory as the code is updated frequently to stay up to date with the latest queue changes and to add new features.